Texas Personal Injury or Worker’s Compensation Claim?

 If Comp covers you, You Don’t Have to Prove Fault by your employer in Texas.

-The requirements to be paid from worker’s comp in Texas is that you were injured on the job and your employer has coverage.
+The requirements to be paid from worker’s compensation in Texas are that you were injured on the job and your employer has coverage.
 Proving fault is not necessary.

 Many companies have used an alternative insurer other than Worker’s Compensation to reduce costs.

-These plans, if they are not registered as workers’ compensation with the state of Texas and generally do not automatically qualify the employer for the benefits of worker’s compensation immunity because of an accident on the job.
+These plans, if they are not registered as workers’ compensation with the state of Texas, generally do not automatically qualify the employer for the benefits of worker’s compensation immunity because of an accident on the job.

-Texas provides a method to determine if your employer has Worker’s Compensation coverage at the time of your accident.
+Texas provides a method to determine if your employer had worker’s compensation coverage at the time of your accident.
 Or you can reach out to the HR department for verification of coverage.

 You can contact the State of Texas Worker’s Compensation Commission for questions regarding workers’ compensation, benefits, and claim procedures.